joomla/joomla-websites/documentation/guide-for-adding-banner-ads.md

 A good way to do add this code is to create a Joomla module with custom html.
 Make sure you disable the editor when pasting in or editing this code as it might otherwise strip some of the html.

-If you need to get one or more zone id's for a site then please contect soren.beck-jensen@community.joomla.org
+If you need to get one or more zone id's for a site then please contact soren.beck-jensen@community.joomla.org

 ## Ad formats
 We currently have two (well kind of three) ad formats that you can implement on your site.